Advent Journeys 3

 "In those days Caesar Augustus issued a decree that a census should be taken of the entire Roman world."

-This is the step where you review and reflect on your thoughts and experiences.
+During your journey, mediate on the Bible verses you are reading as you review and reflect on your thoughts and experiences.

 Have you ever felt reluctant to go on a journey?
 Why was that?
 Because of the distance?
 Because you knew what was at the other end of it?
 Because of the weather?
 Because of the company?
 Because of the lateness of the hour?
 Because you had better things to do?